-"Licence Holders should ensure they have arrangements in place to ensure they are regularly updated on changes to the relevant sanctions lists in order to ensure that freezing and disclosure requirements are implemented without delay.
-Licence Holders should also include a consideration of the likelihood of dealing with a person on a sanctions list as part of their risk assessment and also ensure that employees with AML/CFT/CPF responsibilities are aware of financial sanctions and receive appropriate training.
-A positive link to an individual subject to sanctions should be reported without delay on a SAR, but GFIU should also be contacted immediately to ensure the issue is flagged and dealt with expeditiously.
+"Licence Holders should ensure they have arrangements in place to ensure they are regularly updated on sanctions list publications of this nature.
+They should also include a consideration of the likelihood of dealing with a person on a sanctions list as part of their risk assessment and also ensure that employees with AML/CFT responsibilities are aware of financial sanctions and receive appropriate training.
+A positive link to an individual subject to sanctions should be reported without delay on a SAR, but GFIU should also be contacted immediately to ensure the issue is flagged and dealt with expeditiously."